Curiouspaul1/CodeLagos-BlockChain-Class/README.md

 As with anything and any knowledge, this is not the end, this is just the beginning and it is now up to you to push forward and improve yourself.

-I have arranged all the class resources and put them into this repository
+I have arranged all the class resources and put them into this repository.

 # On Community